neuroIov/Docs-/WpV4.md

 - Guild formation and collaboration
 - AI model marketplace within the app

-[IMAGE PLACEHOLDER: NeuroLov Telegram app interface]
+[IMAGE: NeuroLov Telegram app interface]

 This app serves as an entry point to the Neurolov ecosystem, engaging users and demonstrating the practical applications of compute sharing in an accessible format.